backupbrew/switchbrew/Display services.md

     buffer.
   - cmd1106/1107: User-processes use hard-coded sizes 0x400 and 0x404
     for the first/second type-0x15 buffers.
+  - cmd1201/1202/1203: These are only usable when the previously loaded value from [set:sys GetDebugModeFlag](Settings%20services.md "wikilink") is set.

 The only caps:sc commands used by [GRC](GRC%20services.md "wikilink")
 are: 1101, 1106, and 1107.